 Notes

-- This recipe makes 18 cupcake/muffin sized cheesecakes.
-"Mini" refers to the size compared to a regular cheesecake, and does not refer to a mini muffin tin.
+- This recipe makes 18 standard size cupcake cheesecakes.
+"Mini" refers to the size compared to a regular whole cheesecake and does not refer to a mini muffin tin.
+You are welcome to use mini muffin tins for this recipe, but it has not been tested, so baking times and quantities will vary.

 - Room temperature ingredients are important for making a creamy cheesecake filling.
-If one, or all, of your ingredients are cold, this will cause your batter to be lumpy.
+If even one ingredient is cold, it can create lumps in the batter.

 Comments